GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 everyone.
 To maintain consistency please make sure that your code submitted via Pull Requests complies with these rules:

-- the code must be in english (variable names, comments, documentation...);
+- The code must be in english (variable names, comments, documentation...);
-- the code in `.gs` files must be formatted following the [Javascript Semistandard Style][Javascript semistandard];
+- The code in `.gs` files must be formatted following the [Javascript Semistandard Style][Javascript semistandard];
-- the text in `.md` files must be formatted using [this Markdown linter][Markdown linter] (available as a plugin for many editors);
+- The text in `.md` files must be formatted using [this Markdown linter][Markdown linter] (available as a plugin for many editors);
-  - deviations from default rules can be found in the [.markdownlint.json file][Markdown linter config]
+  - Deviations from default rules can be found in the [.markdownlint.json file][Markdown linter config]
   - Additionally, links should be in the reference format, not in the in-text format